MILC

 University of Virginia, USA

-ELICIT contributes milk samples to IMiC for various analyses.
-These samples were collected from participants in an RCT performed in the area around Haydom, Tanzania— a rural, maize-based agricultural setting with a high burden of intestinal pathogens and high rate of childhood stunting.
-The factorial RCT ultimately demonstrated that scheduled antimicrobials and/or daily nicotinamide did not improve childhood growth for 1188 children recruited at age <2 weeks and followed until 18 months — though the rich detail of assessments permits better understanding of contributors to poor growth.
+ELICIT is an RCT performed in the area around Haydom, Tanzania— a rural, maize-based agricultural setting with a high burden of intestinal pathogens and high rate of childhood stunting.
+The factorial RCT involved the administration of scheduled daily nicotinamide to 1188 mothers and infants and/or antimicrobials to infants recruited at age <2 weeks and followed until 18 months.

 Picture